Mastera21/GameEngine/README.md

 -This is project for Applications Development with C++ - October-2021.

 -Developed on Linux ubuntu 20.04.3.\
--Porject is running on all operation systems.
+-Project is running on all operation systems.

 # Description:
 -In this course we build game engine using SDL2 and CMake and we make chess game.